First I discovered darts.

 Despite having no experience in the game I discovered I had a ‘natural talent’ for playing darts.
 I was pretty successful… for the first few weeks.

 And then things went awry.
-I gradually became quite hopeless at the game – almost to the point where hitting the dart board at all, let alone hitting the spot I wanted to hit, was considered successful.
+I gradually became quite hopeless at the game – almost to the point where hitting the dart board at all, let alone hitting the spot I wanted to hit, was a success.
 My natural talent quickly evaporated – and this had nothing to do with the number of pints of beer I was drinking.

 So I gave up darts and have never returned to the game.
 I decided ‘I’m no good at darts’ and, in doing so, created a new belief, for and about myself…